mazwat/mazwat.github.io/making-circuits-lm.md

 ### Control Sytems - Adding a Switch

-eaabb

-circuit.
-It's working.
-We've got the power flowing through the

-dee

-from the battery through the
-resistor  already.

--cedfaff

-Which is providing the load
-and then the circuit is is

-b

-finished by sending to the
-negative terminal from the

-fcfcfd

-negative pin of the Ellie D.
-Just to finish this off,

-aceba

-we're going to put a switch
-in there, so we're going to.
+We're going to put a switch in there, so we're going to.